A + R

 826 E. 3rd St., Arts District

-Set up in the center of the most walkable stretch of the Arts District, Alchemy Works is the brainchild of Lindsay and Raan Parton (his shop, Apolis, is just a few doors down) and aims to bring a bit of the coastal lifestyle to downtown.
+Set up in the center of the most walkable stretch of the Arts District, Alchemy Works is the brainchild of Lindsay and Raan Parton (their former Apolis store is now a pop-up within Alchemy) and aims to bring a bit of the coastal lifestyle to downtown.
 The industrial-style shop doubles as an events space, so there’s lots of room to roam around and admire the hand-picked apothecary pieces, letterpress prints, indy-designer accessories, and more.
 Also sharing the space is a Warby Parker shop-in-shop and a Blacktop coffee counter.
 It's Newport Beach location is equally stunning.

 826 E. 3rd St., Arts District